 On campus, he serves as the president of the chemistry honors society Gamma Sigma Epsilon, the assistant team lead for Serving Bama at the West Alabama Food Bank, and an undergraduate researcher in the Papish Group studying anti-cancerous Ruthenium-Ligand complexes.
 Caleb has a passion for both science and service, which he seeks to utilize in his future medical career.

-The Collaborative and Inclusive Leader Award recognizes an individual who embodies inclusive leadership qualities and actively fosters collaboration within the UA Honors College community.
-The recipient of this award demonstrates a commitment to creating an inclusive environment where all voices are valued and respected.
+The Collaborative and Impactful Leader Award recognizes an individual who embodies leadership qualities and actively fosters collaboration within the UA Honors College community.
+The recipient of this award demonstrates a commitment to creating an environment where all voices are valued and respected.

 2025 Recipient: Chandni Bhat